ryanjohnsen/goodsits/README.md

 <img src="/websiteScreenshots/searchPage.png" height=400px width=600px>
 <img src="/websiteScreenshots/searchFilterPage.png" height=400px width=600px>

 **Description:**  Where the user finds study spots near them.
 Entering a search in the search bar makes the red markers appear along with the cards on the left sidebar.
 Clicking any card on the left sidebar brings the user to the *Location* page for that specific study spot.
-Clicking the *Filters* button on the left side opens the modal pictured in the second image (modal with tags / rating / availability / proximity).
+Clicking the *Filters* button on the left side opens the modal pictured in the second image (modal with tags / rating / proximity).

 ### Add Location Page